 Rich was a generous and compassionate person and no doubt had a positive impact on the world.
 He surely would have fed every hungry child and given a home to every stray animal if he had his druthers.
 He loved having animals in his life and always wanted a puppy and a kitten to grow up together whom he had in his last years with his puppy, Makena, and his kitty, Gypsy.

 Due to Richard’s belief, interest and love of technology and Astronomy, he will never be gone from our hearts or this world.
 All we have to do is tilt are head up towards the celestial sky (for “we are made of star stuff”) or look at the latest and greatest Apple gadget, and know that Rich is there.
 He put a little bit of himself into his work during all of those days and nights he spent working lead to that device and he appreciated all of the great minds that lead to its discovery.
 Richard Dennis McMurray, you will always be missed… and toasted!

-A graveside committal service will be held at Santa Cruz Memorial Park, 1927 Ocean Street Ext., Santa Cruz, CA on Saturday, September 21, 2019 at 11:00 AM.To send flowers to the family of Richard McMurray, please visit Tribute Store
+A graveside committal service will be held at Santa Cruz Memorial Park, 1927 Ocean Street Ext., Santa Cruz, CA on Saturday, September 21, 2019 at 11:00 AM.To plant a tree in memory of Richard McMurray, please visit Tribute Store

 Graveside Committal Service